The Four Parts of Medicare Explained

 What Is Medicare?

 Considering the average cost of health insurance, it's always best to know your options.
 Medicare is known as federal health insurance because it's government-funded.
 Medicare is available to individuals who are at least 65 years old.
-Younger people may qualify for it if they have specific disabilities or End-Stage Renal Disease.
+Younger people may qualify for Medicare if they have specific disabilities or End-Stage Renal Disease.

 Medicare gets funding from two trust funds — Hospital Insurance (HI) and Supplementary Medical Insurance (SMI).
 The former gets funding from several sources, including income taxes.
 So, the Medicare costs you encounter can be affected by how long you've worked and paid Medicare taxes.